-Tick-borne diseases are transmitted through the bite of an infected tick.
-These include Lyme disease, Anaplasmosis, Ehrlichiosis, Babesiosis, Powassan (POW), and Rocky Mountain Spotted Fever.
+Tick-borne diseases and conditions are transmitted through the bite of an infected tick.
+These include Alpha-gal syndrome (AGS), Lyme disease, Anaplasmosis, Ehrlichiosis, Babesiosis, Powassan (POW), Rocky Mountain Spotted Fever, and Tularemia.
 Ticks can be infected with bacteria, viruses, or parasites.
 When an infected tick bites the human host, the human may become infected.

 To remove an attached tick, grasp with tweezers or forceps as close as possible to attachment (skin) site, and pull upward and out with a firm and steady pressure.
 If tweezers are not available, use fingers shielded with tissue paper or rubber gloves.
 Do not handle with bare hands.
 Be careful not to squeeze, crush or puncture the body of the tick which may contain infectious fluids.
 After removing the tick, thoroughly disinfect the bite site and wash hands.
 See or call a physician if there is concern about incomplete tick removal.
 It is important that a tick be removed as soon as it is discovered.
 Check after every two or three hours of outdoor activity for ticks attached to clothing or skin.

 For additional information, visit the University of Rhode Island Tick Encounter Resource Center.